A.D.: New Orleans After the Deluge: Critical response

-A.D. has been selected by first-year reading programs at University of Wisconsin–Madison, Washington State University Vancouver, St. Edward's College, SUNY Brockport, and Bunker Hill Community College.
+A.D. was selected by first-year reading programs at, among others, University of Wisconsin–Madison, Washington State University Vancouver, St. Edward's College, SUNY Brockport, Bunker Hill Community College, and Louisiana State University.

 Awards and recognition

 A.D. was nominated for a 2010 Eisner Award (for Best Graphic Album—Reprint), a Harvey Award (for Best Previously Published Graphic Album), and a Harry Chapin Media Award (in the Book category).
 It was also a YALSA 2010 Great Graphic Novels for Teens selection.
 The A.D. hardcover was recognized on many top-ten lists for 2009.
 It was declared MTV's Best Nonfiction Comic of 2009, one of Vanity Fair magazine's top five books of 2009, and a Salon Critics' Pick.
 In addition, it was a Mother Jones magazine MoJo Top Book of 2009, and a Daily Beast recommended book.

 A.D. was selected for inclusion in The Best American Comics 2010, guest-edited by Neil Gaiman.